“Do not think that I have come to abolish the law and the prophets. I have come not to abolish but to fulfill” (Matt 5:17).

 Pope Francis, who has faced open criticism and organized subversion from his critics in the church, recently reclaimed the idea of tradition as valid only if it understood as “handing on” a living faith, not as guarding the ashes of the past.

-Though his reforms have been too much for some and too little for others, the pope has moved the church forward in astonishing ways in the past six years because he trusts the Holy Spirit to both preserve and create anew the mystery of Christ as a transforming force in history animated by love.
+Though his reforms have been too much for some and too little for others, the pope has moved the church forward in astonishing ways in the past nine years because he trusts the Holy Spirit to both preserve and create anew the mystery of Christ as a transforming force for change animated by love.

 We fulfill our call to discipleship only if we keep growing.
 We must be grounded in our faith, but only so we can take flight on the wings of the Spirit when Jesus says, “Don’t be afraid.
 Come, follow me.”